Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Experiments

-Furthermore, in most of the above the experiments, MIMO has the fastest subroutine times (underlined values in the $t(s)$ column) in the top three best performing methods, and is in the same order as vanilla MML.
-MIMO achieves a best of $\sim\times 20$ speed-up compared to the next best performing baseline (MMPareto) in VGGSound benchmark experiments.
-While MIMO consistently outperforms baselines in all datasets, it can be seen that, for some datasets like UR-FUNNY, simple methods like vanilla MML also work reasonably well.
-This can be due to the nature of the dataset, which does not satisfy conditions for imbalance in MML \citep{lu2024theory}, and hence does not have a severe imbalance in learning modalities.
-However, since MIMO does not have a significant computational overhead, we believe applying MIMO in such cases is not undesirable.
+Furthermore, in most of the experiments above, MIMO has the fastest subroutine time (underlined values in the $t(s)$ column) among the top three best-performing methods, and its runtime is on the same order as vanilla MSL.
+In the VGGSound experiments, MIMO achieves a speed-up of up to $\sim 20\times$ relative to the next-best-performing baseline (MMPareto).
+While MIMO consistently outperforms the baselines across datasets, simple methods such as vanilla MSL can still work reasonably well on some datasets, such as UR-FUNNY.
+This may be due to the nature of the dataset, which does not satisfy the conditions for imbalance in MSL \citep{lu2024theory} and therefore does not exhibit severe modality imbalance.
+However, since MIMO does not incur significant computational overhead, applying it in such cases is reasonable.

-\textbf{Ablation of MIMO parameters} In Figure \ref{fig:param-ablation}, we provide an ablation for the choice of $\lambda$ and $\mu$ for MIMO using CREMA-D dataset.
-It can be seen that, for very small $\lambda$ (= 1.0), the performance is poor compared to larger $\lambda$ ($\geq$ 10), which is expected, since the impact of constraint is weaker for small $\lambda$.
-We also see that increasing $\lambda$ can improve performance, but the performance increase is marginal for larger $\lambda$ ($\geq$ 10).
-Considering the choice of $\mu$, we see that for smaller $\mu$, MIMO performs well, whereas when $\mu$ is larger, performance degrades significantly.
-This is also expected, as when $\mu$ is large, smoothed max deviates too much from the max function, which will prevent MIMO from prioritizing the worst performing uni-modal objective.
+\textbf{Ablation of MIMO parameters.} In Figure \ref{fig:param-ablation}, we provide an ablation study of the choice of $\lambda$ and $\mu$ for MIMO on the CREMA-D dataset.
+We observe that, for very small $\lambda$ ($= 1.0$), performance is worse than for larger $\lambda$ values ($\geq 10$), which is expected because the effect of the constraint is weaker when $\lambda$ is small.
+We also observe that increasing $\lambda$ can improve performance, although the gains become marginal for larger $\lambda$ values ($\geq 10$).
+For $\mu$, smaller values lead to good performance, whereas larger values significantly degrade performance.
+This is also expected: when $\mu$ is large, the smoothed max deviates too much from the max function, preventing MIMO from prioritizing the worst-performing uni-modal sensor objective.